Blog

 Primary Use Case

-Building and publishing native cross-platform mobile apps without code.
+No-code native cross-platform mobile apps

 Target User

-Entrepreneurs, students, designers, and non-technical founders.
+Entrepreneurs, students, and non-technical founders

 Core Strength

-Intuitive blocks-based logic for building functional native apps.
+Intuitive blocks-based logic for functional native apps

 Limitation

-Project and screen limits on free and lower-tier plans; advanced functionality can be restrictive.
+Project and screen limits on lower-tier plans

 Pricing